Qinti/nazca/README.md

     };
 };
 ```
-It is not recommended to mix raw css and nazca, but in case nazca does not have some feature you require, please
+It is not recommended to mix raw css and nazca, but if nazca does not have some feature you require, please
 create an issue on github and while it is going to be implemented, include your custom CSS like this.
+There is also [subreddit](https://www.reddit.com/r/nazca/) created for any discussion related to the project.